-The Chapel wants to thank everyone involved in the 29th Broyles Mission Conference that promoted the great works of four local non-profit organizations that are creating bridges from despair to hope.
+The Chapel wants to thank everyone involved in the 30th Broyles Mission Conference that promotes the great works of four non-profit organizations that are making dreams possible.

 Big Canoe Chapel brings the good news of Christ and serves the underserved, every day.

-Since the beginning of mission conferences back in 1970, we’ve supported well over 140 organizations in more than 25 countries with funding of over $1,000,000 – including over 40 organizations in Dawson and Pickens counties.
+Since the beginning of mission conferences back in 1990, we’ve supported well over 180 organizations in more than 50 countries with funding of over $1,500,000 – including over 100 organizations throughout Georgia, with the majority being from Dawson, and Pickens counties.

 Youth at Risk